aryan123pro/Z-Lang/README.md

 # Z-Lang🧃 – The Gen Z Dictionary

 I'm **Aryan Doifode** from Mumbai and a CS50 student.
-Z-Lang is my final project — a fun, modern web app that helps people discover and understand Gen Z slang.
+Z-Lang is my final project for CS50x — a fun, modern web app that helps people discover and understand Gen Z slang.

 ## 🧠 What It Does